skinmicrobiome/AD_staph_diversity/README.md

 # AD Staphylococcal Diversity

-Code to reproduce Staphylococcal diversity in atopic dermatitis from an individual to a global scale
+Code to reproduce our work "Staphylococcal diversity in atopic dermatitis from an individual to a global scale"

 ## Links